assad2008/tokyo-python/tokyo-python/doc_src/source/TDB.rst

          trigger post-processing or to stop iterating.

-    .. attribute:: count
+    .. method:: count

-        The length of the result set.
+        Return the length of the result set.

     .. attribute:: hint